IBM-Cloud/docs-services/services/ATTDataPlans/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with AT&T IoT Data Plans on Bluemix
+# Getting started with AT&T IoT Data Plans
 {: #gettingstarted}

 Launch your product fast with AT&T IoT Data Plans.
 Get enterprise-grade SIMs, sharing a pool of prepaid data at low rates.